MaximStovba/task-manager/README.md

 ### task-manager

-🌱 This site was created for fun. ...!
+🌱 This site was created for fun!

 # 🛠️ Stack: